List of content you will read in this article:

 In particular, as we'll see when we look at solutions, the issue could be affected by a memory constraint.

-So let's look at both server- and client-based solutions.
+This error can be a result of both client-side and server-side issues.
+So, let's look at both server- and client-based solutions.

 Even though it may seem obvious, all of them suggest testing your connection because it's one of the most typical causes of this type of error.
 Here are a few suggestions we have: